sickdyd/interactive-bg/README.md

 ![Alt text](/shot.png?raw=true "Screenshot")

-This project was created to experiment with CSS box-shadow and transition.
+Done with CSS and ReactJS.

-No canvas, no WebGL or graphic libraries has been used.
+No canvas or graphic libraries were used.

+Download the repository and run `npm install` to install dependencies.

+Use `npm start` to run the project.

+Hover the mouse on the background to see the effect.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).